2024 annual impact

 New Partnership Announcement

 The GardenWorks Project, a local 501(c)(3) nonprofit organization improving food security and food access throughout western Chicagoland, announces a new partnership with Ronald McDonald House Charities® of Chicagoland & Northwest Indiana (RMHC-CNI) and the Tony Reyes Family Foundation.
-On May 19, 2023, the three organizations began a three-year long project to expand fresh food access [...]
+On May 19, 2023, the three organizations began a three-year long project to expand fresh food access and strengthen the health and wellness of the Winfield community.
+With funding generously granted by the Tony Reyes Family Foundation, The GardenWorks Project installed food growing gardens at the Ronald McDonald House® near Northwestern Medicine Central DuPage Hospital for the purposes of improving food access [...]

 Growing for good with Skeleton Key Brewery